cstuart1609/Space-Missions-EDA/README.md

 The primary skill I am keen to develop in this project is the ability to produce powerful and concise visualisations using Power BI.
 While I have not previously used this package, I have experience with various DAX functions in Power Pivot within Excel.
 My work experience includes creating dashboards using Salesforce, and I have also utilised ggplot2 via RStudio during my university projects.
 I am hopeful that this familiarity will make the transition to Power BI intuitive.

+## Data Dictionary

+# Tables

+Find an explanation of each column within the tables of the dataset (where columns appear more than once, they are not repeated)

+* space_missions:
+    - company: Short name code of launching agency
+    - location: Full launch location commonly composed of launch pad, launch complex, region and country
+    - year: Year of launch
+    - LaunchTime: 24hr formatted time of launch
+    - Rocket: Name of rocket used in launch
+    - mission_status: Numeric value representing mission status as 0: Failure and 1: Success
+    - rocket_status: Text string indicating whether the rocket used in the launch is still in active use or has been retired
+    - price: Cost of the launch (redundant field)
+    - mission: Full name of the mission, used as primary key

+* space_agencies:
+    - full_name_summary: Full name of launching agency to explain and identify more information around the agency itself
+    - country: The country which operates the agency or company - when multiple countries are behind an agency, such as European Space Agency, this will be filled as 'Joint'
+    - sector: This column indicates whether the agency is privately or publically operated.

+* space_locations:
+    - launch_geo: This field indicates which geographic region the mission occured - the default is the Country of launch, although some launches took place in neutral zones such as Oceans/Seas
+    - initial_country: Similar to the launch_geo field, this field is an intermediate field which captures the highest order in the location field.
+As explored later in my analysis, this was not suitable for directly contributing launches to geographical regions

 ## Entity Relationship Diagram

 ![ERD](https://github.com/user-attachments/assets/6caa00a5-9412-441f-b480-40817ef55f39)

+The database behind this project consists of 3 tables - space_missions, space_agencies, space_locations - the first table being the original dataset downloaded from Kaggle.
+The latter two tables were of my own design with the second presenting deeper analysis into each agency and the location table presenting a format that aids the geoegraphical analysis I will perform.

+'Mission' is the primary key in both missions and locations linking the tables in a one-to-one relationship.
+Meanwhile, the agencies table primary key is company with a one-to-many relationship with both the missions and location table.
+This dataset has a relatively simple structure with the agencies table acting as a look-up table, with both missions and locations as indexed tables - albeit a different variants of the same data.

 ## Data ETL - Extract, Transform, Load